omgbox/hls-vod-too/README.md

 **Improvements compared to the original hls-vod:**

 - On-demand transcoding.
-  - Original hls-vod transcode the entire video from beginning to the end, as a whole and in the fixed order. hls-vod-too transcode the parts you're actually paying.
+  - Original hls-vod transcode the entire video from beginning to the end, as a whole and in the fixed order. hls-vod-too transcode the parts you're actually playing.
   - This allows seeking immediately after loading a video.
-With the original hls-vod, the progress bar only shows the parts of the video that has finished transcoding.
+With original hls-vod, the progress bar only shows the parts of the video that has finished transcoding.
 You'll have to wait for the transcoding before jumping to a later time in the video.
-In this version, the progress bar immediately shows the full length of the video, so you can jump to any specific time of the video.
+With hls-vod-too, the progress bar immediately shows the full length of the video, so you can jump to any specific time of the video.
-- Supports multiple quality levels (1080p, 720p, etc.)
+- Supports multiple quality levels (1080p, 720p, etc.).
   - Done by using a [master playlist](https://developer.apple.com/documentation/http_live_streaming/example_playlists_for_http_live_streaming/creating_a_master_playlist).
-  - It allows the player to automatically switch between different qualities according to network conditions.
-User can also switch between quality levels on-the-fly.
+  - It allows video players to automatically switch between different qualities according to network conditions.
+Users can also switch between quality levels on-the-fly.
-- Detects if the format is likely to be directly playable in the browser.
+- Detects if a video format is likely to be directly playable in the browser.
 If so, offer the option to play the video file directly, instead of transcoding and serving through HLS.
   - Modern browsers are capable of playing video files directly, with pretty good performance and full seeking functionality.
 HLS is unnecessary in this case.
-  - User can switch to use HLS on the web UI.
+  - User can fallback to use HLS on the web UI.
 The whole feature can also be disabled by `--no-short-circuit`.
-- Supports multiple transcodings at the same time.
+- Supports multiple players/transcodings at the same time.
   - The max number of concurrent users can be specified by `--max-client-number`.
   - When multiple users play the same file (at the same quality level), the file will only be transcoded once.
 - Better thumbnailing (a.k.a. preview).
   - Take snapshots evenly throughout the video, instead of just near the beginning of the video.
   - Allow users to select the number of images in the thumbnail tile.
-  - Loading frames one by one instead of loading the tile at once, so some partial frames can be rendered earlier.
+  - Loading frames one by one instead of loading the entire tile at once, so some frames can be rendered earlier.
 - Play audio files through HLS too.
   - Audio files are now served through HLS instead of a single transcoded audio file.
-With this, you can seek to a later time in a long audio file.
+With this, you can seek to a later time in a long audio file easily.
-  - Same as videos, files that can be played directly won't have to go through transcoding.
+  - Same as videos, files that can be played directly in browsers won't have to go through transcoding.

 **Limitations compared to the original hls-vod**